fpgadeveloper/fpga-drive-aximm-pcie/PetaLinux/README.md

 The PetaLinux directory contains a `build-petalinux` shell script which can be run in Linux to automatically generate a PetaLinux project for each of the generated/exported Vivado projects in the Vivado directory.

-When executed, the build script searches the Vivado directory for all projects containing `*.sdk` sub-directories.
+When executed, the build script searches the Vivado directory for all projects containing a `.xsa` exported hardware design file.
-This locates all projects that have been exported to SDK.
 Then for every exported project, the script does the following:

-1. Verifies that the `.xsa` and the `.bit` files exist.
+1. Verifies that the `.bit` file exists.
 2. Determines the CPU type: Microblaze, Zynq or ZynqMP.
 It currently does this by looking at the first 3 letters of the project name.
 3. Creates a PetaLinux project, referencing the exported hardware design (.xsa).